 See our beautiful campus for yourself.
 Plan your visit today to the university.
 Can’t make it to Towson?
 Take the virtual tour.

-Towson’s new president Kim E. Schatzel joins the university in January.
+Towson’s new president Kim E. Schatzel joined the university in January.
 Learn what she has planned for the university in the coming months.